m3db/m3/docs/operational_guide/placement_changes.md

 **Note**: The primary limiting factor for the maximum size of an M3DB cluster is the number of shards.
 TODO: Explain how to pick an appropriate number of shards and the tradeoff with a (small) linear increase in required node resources with the number of shards.

-TODO: Explain that the peers bootstrapped MUST be enabled for placement changes to work.

 After performing any of the instructions documented below a new placement will automatically be generated to distribute the shards among the M3DB nodes such that the isolation group and replication factor constraints are met.

 If the constraints cannot be met, because there are not enough nodes to calculate a new placement such that each shard is replicated on the desired number of nodes with none of the nodes owning the same shard existing in the same isolation group, then the operation will fail.